In this post we’ll assess and analyze the best EQ plugin for vocals, distilling our choices to a cool 5 picks.

 High quality Plugins tend to offer solutions to these issues, which is why they go for mucho coinage.

-Recommended EQ Plugins for Vocals
+Best EQ Plugins for Vocals

 Each of these Plugins is a quality device with great potential for vocal mixes.
 If you feel your DAW’s plugin isn’t enough for your mix, let’s take a look at what some of these can do for you.